whitneyburton/portfolios/students/1808-front/ashley-levi/20180920-ashley-levi-m1.md

 #### 2DoBox

-For this project we refactored someone else's code for the Ideabox bookmarking application to make it fully functioanl.
+For this project we refactored someone else's code for the Ideabox bookmarking application to make it fully functional.
 Once we accomplished this, we pivoted to 2Dobox.
 This entailed adding new features to the application such as: updating the amount of upvotes or downvotes for each 2-do item, searchability by quality, buttons to mark the 2-do as completed, and storing the completed 2-dos so as to be able to uncover them at a later time.

 * [GitHub URL](https://github.com/ashleylevi/2DoBox-Pivot)
 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)